jens-johnson/jens-johnson.com/docs/creation_documentation/website_creation.md

            1. Creates an `<Application />` component
            2. Renders that component at our specified anchor point on the DOM.

-        - At this point, if we run `npm run start:dev`, we should see the following in our brower:
+        - At this point, if we run `npm run start:dev`, we should see the following in our browser:

            ![hello, world](assets/images/hello_world.png)